stebos100/ClientServerApplication/README.md

 #### 5. Repeat steps 3 and 4 in different terminals with different client names, this will ensure maximal interaction between server and client

-## Simulating High-Frequency Trading (HFT) Interactions

-In high-frequency trading (HFT), multiple trading systems or exchanges interact with each other at extremely high speeds to capitalize on market inefficiencies.
-To effectively simulate these interactions, it is essential to represent each exchange as an independent entity that can operate concurrently and communicate with a central server.
-This is why we run multiple clients in different terminals.

-### Why Use Multiple Terminals for Clients?

-1. **Isolation of Processes**:
-   Each terminal represents an independent client process, simulating a separate exchange or trading system.
-This isolation ensures that the behavior of one client does not directly interfere with others, providing a more realistic simulation of a distributed trading environment.

-2. **Concurrent Interactions**:
-   Running multiple clients concurrently allows us to simulate real-world scenarios where multiple exchanges interact with a central server simultaneously.
-This concurrency is crucial for testing the performance and robustness of the server under conditions that closely mimic live trading environments.

-3. **Independent Data Streams**:
-   Each client can send and receive its own data stream, representing different market data and orders.
-This diversity in data helps test the server's ability to handle various types of information and ensures that the system can process and broadcast updates accurately and efficiently.

-4. **Realistic Testing Environment**:
-   In HFT, exchanges operate independently but interact frequently.
-By running multiple clients, we can test the server's ability to handle rapid data exchange and ensure that it maintains consistency and accuracy across all connected clients.
-This setup helps identify potential bottlenecks or issues in the server's performance.

-### Example Use Case

-Imagine running three clients in three different terminals, each representing a different exchange (e.g., Exchange A, Exchange B, and Exchange C).
-These clients can send their respective market data and order updates to the central server.
-The server, in turn, broadcasts these updates to all connected clients, simulating the real-time data flow and interaction between exchanges in an HFT environment.

-By running this simulation, we can observe how the server handles multiple data streams, processes information concurrently, and maintains data integrity across all clients.
-This setup provides valuable insights into the system's performance and reliability, which are critical factors in high-frequency trading.

-Running multiple clients in different terminals helps us create a realistic and effective testing environment for our server-client application, ensuring that it can meet the demands of high-frequency trading.

 ## Notes
 The clients will send their ID to the server upon connection.